autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

     prediction_length=prediction_length,
     eval_metric="MAPE",
 )

 predictor.fit(
     train_data=train_data,
     presets="low_quality",
 )
 ```

-In a short amount of time AutoGluon fits four time series forecasting models on the training data.
+In a short amount of time AutoGluon fits five time series forecasting models on the training data.
-These models are three neural network forecasters: DeepAR, MQCNN, a simple feedforward neural network; and a simple exponential smoothing model with
+These models are three neural network forecasters: DeepAR, Transformer, a feedforward neural network; and two simple statistical models: ARIMA and ETS.
-automatic parameter tuning: Auto-ETS.
-AutoGluon also constructs a weighted ensemble of these models capable of quantile forecasting.
+AutoGluon also constructs a weighted ensemble on top of these models capable of quantile forecasting.

+Here we used the `"low_quality"` presets to quickly obtain the results.
+In realistic scenarios, we can set `presets` to be one of:
+`"medium_quality"`, `"good_quality"`, `"high_quality"`, `"best_quality"`.
+Higher quality presets will usually produce more accurate forecasts but take longer to train and may produce less efficient models.

+Note that inside `fit()` the last `prediction_length` steps of the training time series were automatically used as a tuning (validation) set.
+This validation set is used internally by the predictor to rank models and fit the ensemble.

 ## Evaluating the performance of different models

 We can view the test performance of each model AutoGluon has trained via the `leaderboard()` method.
-We provide the test data set to the leaderboard function to see how well our fitted models are doing on the held out time frame.
+We provide the test data set to the leaderboard function to see how well our fitted models are doing on the held out test data.
+The leaderboard also includes the validation scores that were used internally by the predictor.

 In AutoGluon leaderboards, higher scores always correspond to better predictive performance.
 Therefore our MAPE scores are presented with a "flipped" sign, such that higher "negative MAPE"s correspond to better models.